trealla-prolog/trealla-OLDv1/README.md

 Double-quoted strings, when *set_prolog_flag(double_quotes,chars)* is set (which is the default) are stored as packed UTF-8 byte arrays.
 This is compact and efficient.
-Such strings emulate a list representation and from the programmer point of view are very much indistinguihable from lists.
+Such strings emulate a list representation and from the programmer point of view are very much indistinguishable from lists.

 A good use of such strings is *open(Filename,read,Str,[mmap(Ls))*